SaddamKhan1490/GitHub_Repo/AWS/README.md

 AWS system also virtualizes its console I/O (keyboard, display, and mouse), allowing AWS subscribers to connect to their AWS system using a modern browser.
 The browser acts as a window into the virtual computer, letting subscribers log-in, configure and use their virtual systems just as they would a real physical computer.

-Purpose of this repository is to explore various Services of AWS with help of examples
+Purpose of this repository is to explore various Services of AWS with help of examples.